Are you about to hire a tradesman to work in your home or garden?

 When employing a tradesman you are advised

-- Be specific and set out a detailed, clear brief when requesting at least three quotes.
+- Be specific and set out a detailed, clear brief - requesting at least three quotes.

-- Ask friends and family for a recommendation and check the TrustMark website at www.trustmark.org.uk to ensure that the tradesman is registered for the particular trades you require
+- Ask friends and family for recommendations and check the TrustMark Online Directory to ensure the tradesperson is registered for the particular services you require.

-- Use a firm that advertises using a landline phone number and be very wary of those only willing to give you a mobile number
+- Use a firm that advertises using a landline telephone number and be very wary of those only willing to provide a mobile number.

-- Seek references, speak to previous customers and if a reasonable sized job, visit previous jobs
+- Seek references, speak to previous customers and is possible, visit previous jobs.

-- Don't just go with the cheapest, consider your ability to communicate with the firm and the quality of their work
+- Don't just go with the cheapest, consider how you would communicate with the business representatives, as well as the quality of their work.

-- If materials need to be bought in advance by the tradesman, it is reasonable that the customer is asked to pay a fair percentage of these costs as the job progresses
+- If materials need to be bought in advance by the tradesperson, it is reasonable that the customer is asked to pay a fair percentage of these costs as the job progresses.

-- Agree in writing any changes to the agreed contract value and ensure these are agreed in writing before the work is done
+- Agree in writing any changes to the agreed contract value before the work is completed.

 On the 13 June 2014 the Consumer Contracts (Information, Cancellation and Additional Charges) Regulations 2013 SI 2013 No. 3134 came into force.